vinfreecs/genga/docs/Run.rst

 The time file contains the time in seconds, GENGA needed to reach the next coordinate interval.
 When the code was interrupted in between of two output intervals, then the time file contains additional lines with the divided times in it.
-The the code was interrupted many times due to e.g. limited wall times, the time files can get hard to read.
+If the code was interrupted many times due to e.g. limited wall times, the time files can get hard to read.

 The tool :literal:`cleanTime.py` in the :literal:`tools` directory can be used to clean the time files and